tomvanbraeckel/yamcs.github.com/yss.md

 Detailed installation instructions can be found at [https://docs.docker.com/installation/](https://docs.docker.com/installation/).
 For example, on Ubuntu 14.04 LTS the simplest install would be something like:

     $ curl -sSL https://get.docker.com/ | sh

-Verify correct installation by running `sudo docker -v`.

-Docker's official documentation also explains how to set up `docker` so that you don't need to prepend every command with `sudo`.
+Docker's official documentation also explains how to set up `docker` so that you don't need to prepend every command with `sudo`, which we definitely recommend.
 Further instructions presume that `docker` was configured as such, and will no longer mention the use of `sudo`.

+Verify correct installation by running `docker -v`.

 ## Install Docker Compose